Who are we?

-In 2005 vital resilience support was given to City of London Police and Metropolitan Police Services post 7/7 London bombings, and the FANY has been assisting with providing resiliance support since then.
+In 2005, vital resilience support was given to City of London Police and Metropolitan Police Services following the 7/7 London bombings, and the FANY has been assisting with providing resiliance support since then.

-In 2015 FANY provided over 524 days of support to 20 different organisations completely free of charge.
-In addition, members received professional training in crisis response management so that they were ready to deploy.
+In 2015, the Corps provided over 524 days of volunteer support to 20 different organisations, and members received professional training in crisis response management so that they were ready to deploy.

-For the Armed Forces, members have additionally assisted in Op Granby, Op Telic, and during the firefighters’ strikes.
-We are currently training with the military to assist them in their UK resilience role as required, enabling them to provide aid to the Civil Authorities during crisis situations.
+For the Armed Forces, members have additionally assisted in Op Granby, Op Telic, and provided support during the Firefighters’ strikes.
+FANYs currently train with the military to assist them in their UK resilience role as required, enabling them to provide aid to the Civil Authorities during a range of crisis situations.